 - 4. Workload: As a general rule of thumb (especially if this is your first Calculus course), you should expect to spend at least two hours outside of class studying for every hour in class. - 5.
 Assistance: I encourage you to come see me.
 If you can't make it during office hours, either email me if you have short questions, or let me know when you would like to meet.
 Calculus tutors are available for drop-in sessions from 7-9PM, Sunday -Thursday evenings next to the Math Computer Lab (They don't start right away; I'll announce when they do). - 6.
 Health problems.
-If you have to miss class due to health problems, you need to get in touch with me as soon as possible, either by phone or email.
-If you are ill on the day of an exam, we can work out other arrangements for you only if you receive verification from a health professional (i.e., go to the clinic and get checked out).
+If you are ill on the day of a quiz or exam, we can work out other arrangements for you only if you receive verification from a health professional (i.e., go to the clinic and get checked out).
 You can then have the Dean of Student's office send a message to that effect to me- I don't need to know any details, just that you have gone through the procedures.
 This includes mental health problems, as well as chronic conditions. - 7.
 Learning Disabilities.
 If you have a learning disability, we can make the proper arrangements for you.
 All arrangements need to go through the office of Academic Resources (Mem 205) prior to taking an exam.
 (This also applies generally: If you're having academic difficulties, see the people at Academic Resources!) - 8.
 Academic Honesty.
 Academic standards will be strictly adhered to as outlined in your student handbook.
-This means that cheating will not be tolerated.

-Looking at another student's exam or quiz (whether or not you mean to copy answers) while taking it will be considered cheating.

-Students caught cheating will fail the exam or quiz, and the incident will be referred to the Dean of Students, as outlined in your student handbook.

-9. Electronic Devices As a courtesy to your colleagues, please refrain from using electronic devices; especially laptops and cell phones.
+This means that cheating will not be tolerated. - Looking at another student's exam or quiz (whether or not you mean to copy answers) while taking it will be considered cheating. - Students caught cheating will fail the exam or quiz, and the incident will be referred to the Dean of Students, as outlined in your student handbook. - 9.
+Electronic Devices As a courtesy to your colleagues, please refrain from using electronic devices; especially laptops and cell phones.
 These are very distracting to me and the others around you.
-If you must use an electronic device as an aid to your learning, please discuss it with me in advance.

-Best practices: To succeed in a mathematics course, you should read the text carefully (don't just go to the exercises), you should practice the skills at least daily, and you should review regularly.
+If you must use an electronic device as an aid to your learning, please discuss it with me in advance. - 10.
+Best practices: To succeed in a mathematics course, you should read the text carefully (don't just go to the exercises), you should practice the skills at least daily, and you should review regularly. - 11.
 Topics: We'll be doing Differential Calculus this semester; second semester is Integral Calculus.
-That means that we'll generally cover most of Chapters 1-4 in Calc I, although Chapter 1 should be review material and 2.1 is an overview.
-In Calc 2, you'll generally cover 5-8 and 11, then Calc 3 will be most of the remaining material.
+We'll generally cover most of Chapters 1-4 in Calc I, although Chapter 1 should be review material and 2.1 is an overview. - 12.
+Be sure to check your Whitman email regularly.
+I will occasionally send out important information about the class via email.